erickhangati/snake-game/README.md

 ## Features

 - Basic snake movement.
-- Snake grows longer as it consumes food (not implemented in this version).
+- Snake grows longer as it consumes food.
-- Game ends when the snake collides with the boundaries or itself (not implemented in this version).
+- Game ends when the snake collides with the boundaries or itself.

 ## Installation